olivierlacan/olivierlacan.com/_posts/2019-12-20-loud-and-clear.md

 ---

-It's strange how many people who work or communicate in a distributed fashion (remotely) treat the transmission of their voice as an afterthought.
+It's strange how many people who work or communicate in a distributed fashion treat the transmission of their voice as an afterthought.

-My audio recording setup is absurd for most people.
+My audio setup is a bit excessive for most people.
 You would probably be better served by something as pricey-yet-simple like AirPods.
 Despite their size, they carry a surprisingly good microphone, as do EarPods.
 And unlike a serious microphone setup, you're much more likely to carry